Cwexus/xyops/docs/alerts.md

 - **Alert Actions**: Optional actions to run on `alert_new` and/or `alert_cleared`.
 - **Notes**: Optional text included in emails and other notifications.

-Testing: Use the "Test…" button to evaluate the current Expression and Message against a selected live server.
+Testing: Use the "Test..." button to evaluate the current Expression and Message against a selected live server.
 The dialog shows whether it would trigger right now and previews the computed message.

 ## Actions on Fire and Clear